13 Atmospheric Properties

 Introduction

-It should be appreciated that the properties of the atmosphere vary from place to place over the Earth, from day to day, and even from hour to hour.
+It should also be appreciated that weather and winds cause the properties of the atmosphere to vary from place to place over the Earth, from day to day, and even from hour to hour.
 Therefore, one problem that arises immediately is developing a means of standardizing the properties of the atmosphere for use in various measurements and for both engineering and aviation purposes.
 This issue is why defining a standard atmospheric model called the International Standard Atmosphere (ISA) is necessary.

 Learning Objectives